 If this title resonated with you, I’m glad you’re here, because not many are willing to admit (even to themselves) that the very friendships in their life are only there out of force.
-And let me explain the very *self* loving reasons I stopped forcing friendships in my life, or to *fit* in my life.
+And let me explain the very self-respecting reasons I stopped forcing friendships to *fit* in my life.

 You know why I’m writing this post – really?
-Because I’ve experienced more friendships where, if I hadn’t been over-extending myself to hold onto them, they’d simply float away.
-Like holding onto a balloon tied to dental floss – maybe even fishing line.
-That stuff is practically invisible, and for good reason!
+Because I’ve experienced more friendships where they’d float away if I wasn’t over-extending myself holding onto them.
+They often felt like holding onto a balloon tied to dental floss – maybe even fishing line.
+That stuff is practically invisible, and for a purpose.

 Anyway, I *forced* many people – held onto friends by any means necessary and beyond their expiration – in my life.
-I molded to friends’ expectations and ideas, leaving behind or willfully ignoring my own.
-I compromised myself in many situations just to seem likeable, *easy* and agreeable.
-I avoided conflict like the plague so others would see me as peaceable – I wasn’t considered *too much* or *complicated* by simply having big feelings or sharing/exposing discomfort and inequity.
+I molded to friends’ expectations and ideals, leaving behind or willfully ignoring my own.
+I compromised myself in many situations just to seem likeable, *easy* to please, and agreeable.
+I avoided conflict like the plague so others would see me as peaceable.
+I wasn’t considered *too much* or *complicated* as long as I didn’t have big feelings or share/expose my discomfort or inequity.

-4 *self* loving Reasons I stopped forcing friendships in my life
+4 Self-respecting reasons I stopped forcing friendships in my life

-From a social standpoint, the first time I felt compelled to self-depreciation was when I experienced a *minor* bullying incident in 6th grade, by another girl, who actually tried to be my friend in the end.
+From a social standpoint, I experienced a *minor* bullying incident in 6th grade by another girl who, in the end, actually tried to be my friend.
 Let’s just say she was the more brutally *honest* type through way of verbal aggression.
-I look back and realize it was the fact I was fairly easy to control, yet she struggled to get the rise out of me she was aiming for.
+I look back and realize it was the fact I was fairly easy to control and caved under emotional pressure when backed into a corner, yet her struggle was getting the rise out of me she was aiming for.
+She wanted me to get to her level and fight back when I didn’t.

-Either way, this wasn’t the girl you messed with – she’d have the entire hallway’s ears and eyes attention if you even looked at her the wrong way.
-This pivotal moment, from then on, was the nail in the coffin to my introverted, alone in my own corner ways.
-That to feel safe in this social world it was best to be quiet, stay low, nod your head, pretend you agree, *do what you’re told* but also, like, *do more* by being *less* (so, basically, over-give yourself), and to avoid any repercussions make yourself as small and insignificant as possible.
+This wasn’t the girl you messed with – she’d have the entire hallway’s ears and eyes attention if you even looked at her the wrong way.
+This pivotal moment, from then on, was the nail in the coffin to my introverted, self-preservation, alone in my own corner ways.
+That to feel safe in this social world it was best to be quiet, stay low, nod your head, pretend you agree, *do what you’re told* but also, like, *do more* by being *less* (so, basically, over-give yourself).

-So by way of forcing friendships to fit or be in my life meant I was neglecting my own needs, dishonoring my values, staying quiet or not standing up for myself, ignoring and even violating my personal boundaries, and ultimately depreciating myself to elevate them.
-In other words, self-depreciation meant self-neglect, and it’s often exhibited as a falsified way to receive Love, acceptance and approval from others.
-Am I saying self-neglect can also be used as a form of manipulation? *Crickets*.
+So by way of forcing friendships to fit or be in my life meant that I learned I needed to abandon my own needs, dishonor my values, make myself small (insignificant), not stand up for myself, violate my personal boundaries, and ultimately depreciate myself in order to elevate them.

-As stupid as it may seem, think of it like this: if a friend was hurt, I thought the only way to make their pain go away was to hurt myself; if a friend was angry, then I believed I wasn’t allowed to be happy and that I had to be on the receiving end of their anger (i.e., take the blame, assume they were mad at me, help alleviate their anger by taking on their negative “energy”).
+As stupid as it may seem, think of it like this: if a friend was hurt, I assumed I had to *fix* their hurt otherwise I was just as much a culprit.
+Or if a friend was angry, then I believed I wasn’t allowed to be happy around them because I could somehow contribute to their anger and therefore be responsible.
 Twisted, right??

 [The picture below is the best way to visualize this]

 I guess this also contributed to and resulted in me fighting for the wrong friends in life, while also being more passive-aggressive in friendship as well as my relationships.
-So, by depreciating myself, I was to bury my feelings or problems (that I’d have with a friend) because it was vital to prioritize their feelings over my own to keep the friendship intact.
+So, by depreciating myself, I was to bury my feelings or problems (that I’d have with a friend) because it was more important to avoid confrontation/conflict and maintain falsified peace in order to keep the friendship intact.

 Self-depreciation, or self-neglect, has reinforced forcing friendships by way of pushing myself off the totem pole.
 Needless to say, now at 30-something, I have very few friends.
 And I’m more than okay with that!